25 Essential Items Every Bar Cart Needs

 The 1950s style was all about fun—and some of that whimsy is reemerging in 21st-century homes.
 Witness the glorious resurgence of a '50s home staple: the bar cart.
 This retro piece of furniture pulls double-duty: If styled well, it not only serves as the focal point of a room, but come party time it takes center stage again as a functional, fashionable platform for crafting your guests' favorite cocktails.

 There are countless styles of bar carts, as well as products to put on them.
 But what exactly do you need to get your cart up and running?
 A bottle opener and some booze are de rigueur.
 But beyond that?
 We turned to two experts: Vanessa Dina, author of The Art of the Bar Cart: Styling & Recipes (Chronicle Books); and Brooklyn-based bartender extraordinaire Ivy Mix, who routinely shows up on lists of the country’s top mixologists.
-Here are their suggestions for can’t-miss bar cart items, followed by 15 of our own picks.
+Here are 10 of their suggestions for can’t-miss bar cart items, followed by 15 of our own picks.

 1. Five Basic Spirits